Family Law Attorney in Santa Ana, CA

 David Goldberg has over 18 years of experience in many legal areas that are often involved in family law cases.
 Whether you are going through a complicated divorce or have questions about child or spousal support, The Goldberg Legal Group is ready to offer guidance and support.
 We believe in strong communication with our clients so you can stay informed, and we can build a strong legal case.

-With all there is to offer, it’s no wonder Santa Ana is home to 310,523 residents who reside in one of the 83,498 households.
-Of those households:
+With all there is to offer, it’s no wonder Santa Ana was home to 316,188 residents in 2024 who resided in one of the 84,625 households.
+Of those households, the following was true:

 At some point in their lives, our community members may need support with a legal family matter, and we are here to help.